Ramayan (2002 TV series): Premise

-The show starts with Introduction of King Dasharath is shown.
+The show starts with the introduction of King Dasharath.
 He returns victorious from a war.
 His three queens - Kaushalya, Sumitra and Kaikeyi welcome him happily.
-Yet they were unhappy of not having an heir to the throne.
-Followed by his grief for not having a son, king Dasharath visits Guru Vashishth who suggests him to go to rishi Shringi.
-King Dashrath goes in search for rishi Shringi, After many hardships, he convinces Rishi Shringi for Santati Yagya.
+Yet they were unhappy about not having an heir to the throne.
+Followed by his grief for not having a son, King Dasharath visits Guru Vashishth who suggests him to go to Rishi Shringi.
+King Dashrath goes in search for Rishi Shringi, After many hardships, he convinces Rishi Shringi for Santati Yagya.
 After completion of the yagya, King Dashrath has four sons, Ram, Bharat, Lakshman and Shatrughn from his three queens.
 Kaushalya gave birth to Ram, Kaikeyi to Bharat and Sumitra to Lakshman and Shatrughn who were twins.
 It covers several scenes from the Maharishi Valmiki's Ramayana.
 Scenes of Ram going to gurukul and coming back are shown.
 Sita's swayamwar and Ram-Sita Marriage is also shown here.
 Along with them, the brothers of Ram - Lakshman, Bharat and Shatrughn married the sister and cousins of Sita - Urmila, Mandavi and Shrutakirti respectively.

 The brides were welcomed in Ayodhya.

 Soon afterward Dasharath desired to crown Ram as the king of Ayodhya.
 Manthara poisoned Kaikeyi's mind against Dasharath's idea.